SAVED YACHTS English Language Expand Languages Menu

 – an Imtra Side Power bow thruster

-– a Galley refrigerator powered by a Danfoss Compressor unit, and a larger Danfoss refrig/freezer, both air cooled and evaporator plated.
+– 19 cubic feet refrigeration.
+A Galley refrigerator powered by a Danfoss Compressor unit, and a larger Danfoss refrig/freezer, both air cooled and evaporator plated.

 Schedule a Tour of 46' CAL